Nine Muses (group): 2018–2019: Sungah's departure, Disbandment and Remember

 On January 2, 2019, Sungah stopped appearing in the "members" section of the 9muses website, so this automatically confirmed her departure from the group.

 On February 10, 2019, it was announced that the group had disbanded nine years after debuting due to the expiration of Sojin, Keumjo and Hyemi’s contracts and two of the members graduating.
 Prior to their disbandment, the group concluded activities with the release of their final digital single titled "Remember" on February 14 and held a fan meeting with the same title on February 24.

 2023–present: Possible reunion & 15th debut anniversary fan meeting

 On March 21, 2023, it was announced that Nine Muses A would be releasing a song in May, followed by a full group comeback sometime in July or August, though the line-up for the full group comeback has yet to be confirmed.
 As of December 2023, however, nothing has been reported on their comeback.

-On July 29, 2025, the group announced that they will held a concert named 'MUSE : on' to celebrate their 15th debut anniversary with eight members at Seongam Art Hall on August 31.
+On July 29, 2025, the group announced that they will hold a concert named 'MUSE : on' to celebrate their 15th debut anniversary with eight members at Seongam Art Hall on August 31.